 I Don't Mind Fairway Mats But I Can't Stand Winter Greens

 What begins to change at your golf course when winter makes its typically unwelcome appearance?
-You might begin to see important maintenance projects getting underway, alongside the introduction of other measures like winter tees, fairway mats, and, perhaps most disappointing of all, the spectre of temporary greens.
+You might start to see important maintenance projects getting underway, alongside the introduction of other measures like winter tees, fairway mats, and, perhaps most disappointing of all, the spectre of temporary greens.

 Now, each of these are often essential to ensure the long-term health and condition of the surfaces on which we play, making sure that they will look their absolute best when the joy of springtime and summer rolls around.
 We support the work of greenkeepers and would encourage all golfers to be appreciative and respectful of all decisions that are made.